 This all means that payments compliance is becoming more difficult to achieve.
 Above all, if you’re working toward compliance, you need to closely monitor all regulations that impact payments, particularly as regulations are added or updated.

 You also need to dissect (preferably with legal counsel at hand) which regulations apply when.
-The Wayfair Act, for example, imposes sales tax on online purchases, but each county, town and state can make independent decisions and impose distinct rules for that sales tax, including which products are eligible to be taxed.
+The Wayfair Ruling, for example, enables sales tax to now be imposed on online purchases, allowing each state to make independent decisions and impose distinct rules for such sales tax, including which products are eligible to be taxed and the application of such taxes on parties outside the respective state.
 The application of those rules can depend both on where your business is based and where the product is sold, but there’s no one clear rule.

 In other words, it gets complicated quickly.